Terms of Business

 Termination by us

-19.5 In some circumstances, we may consider that we ought to cease acting for the client.
-We will only decline to act further where we have reasonable grounds to do so (for example: failure by the client to settle invoices in full on the due date or to make payments in advance when so requested; failure by the client to give clear and proper instructions on how we are to proceed; if it is clear that the client has lost confidence in how we are carrying out their instructions; if by continuing to act we would be in breach of the law or rules of professional conduct).
-If we do cease to act then we will confirm in writing the reasons why and give the client reasonable notice.
+19.5 In some circumstances, we may consider that we ought to cease acting for you.
+We will only decline to act further for you where we have reasonable grounds to do so (for example: failure by you to settle invoices in full on the due date or to make payments in advance when so requested; failure by you to give clear and proper instructions on how we are to proceed; if it is clear that you have lost confidence in how we are carrying out your instructions; if by continuing to act we would be in breach of the law or rules of professional conduct).
+If we do cease to act for you then we will confirm in writing the reasons why and give you reasonable notice.

 20. Storage of files

-20.1 At the end of the matter, we will be entitled to keep all client papers and documents while there is still money owed to us for fees and expenses.
+20.1 At the end of the matter, we will be entitled to keep all your papers and documents while there is still money owed to us for fees and expenses.

-20.2 We will keep our file of client papers for 6 years, except papers that have been asked to be returned.
+20.2 We will keep our file of your papers for 6 years, except those papers that you ask to be returned to you.
 We keep files on the understanding that we can destroy them 6 years after the date of the final bill.
-We will not destroy documents clients ask us to deposit in safe custody.
+We will not destroy documents you ask us to deposit in safe custody.

-20.3 If we retrieve papers or documents from storage in relation to continuing or renewing instructions to act, we will not normally charge for such retrieval.
-However, we may make a charge based on time spent producing stored papers or documents to you or another or making copies of any documents at the client’s request.
-We may also charge for reading correspondence or other work necessary to comply with the instructions given by the client, or on their behalf.
-Our charges would be based on our hourly rate applicable at the given time and we would always discuss this with the client beforehand.
+20.3 If we retrieve papers or documents from storage in relation to continuing or renewing instructions to act for you, we will not normally charge for such retrieval.
+However, we may make a charge based on time spent producing stored papers or documents to you or another or making copies of any documents at your request.
+We may also charge for reading correspondence or other work necessary to comply with the instructions given by you, or on your behalf.
+Our charges would be based on our hourly rate applicable at the given time and we would always discuss this with you beforehand.

 21. Third Party Rights

-21.1 The Contracts (Rights of Third Parties) Act 1999 does not apply to the terms of our retainer with the client or any subsequent amendment to it unless we expressly confirm in writing that it does apply.
+21.1 The Contracts (Rights of Third Parties) Act 1999 does not apply to the terms of our retainer with you or any subsequent amendment to it unless we expressly confirm in writing that it does apply.

 22. Enforcement

-22.1 In the event that any of these terms and conditions are held to be invalid, the remainder of the terms and conditions will remain in full force and effect.
+22.1 In the event that any of these terms and conditions is held to be invalid, the remainder of the terms and conditions will remain in full force and effect.

 23. Governing law